Solid Framework - Features

 Platforms and Languages

 Solid Framework requires the .NET CLR and does not support Windows 9x.
-Solid Framework requires .NET Framework 4.0 (or 3.5 on request) or later.
+Solid Framework requires .NET Framework 4.0 or later.

 The framework has been tested on: